uio-bmi/immuneML/docs/source/developer_docs/how_to_add_new_encoding.rst

   #.
 Each encoder class has to implement the function encode(dataset, params) which returns a dataset object with encoded data parameter set.

 It is not necessary to implement the encoding for all dataset types, since some encodings might not make sense for some dataset types.
-In that case, if such a combination is specified (i.e., if the method `build_object(dataset: Dataset, params)` receives an illegal dataset type), the encoder class should raise an error and the process will be terminated.
+In that case, if such a combination is specified (i.e., if the method :code:`build_object(dataset: Dataset, params)` receives an illegal dataset type), the encoder class should raise an error and the process will be terminated.

 .. include:: ./dev_docs_util.rst